 Using Your Scores to Apply for Admission to the Teacher Preparation Program

 Before students can be admitted to the teacher preparation program, MSU must receive official notification that they have demonstrated basic skills in Reading, Mathematics and Writing.
-Students should take the ACT (or PRE) or be registered for the ACT (or PRE) before completing the application.
 Applicants who have registered to take/retake a test, but have not yet taken it, may apply; however, they cannot be admitted until official, passing results have been received.

 For students in our current applicant pool, we will apply alternative pass measures automatically (i.e., it is not necessary for applicants to request this).
 However, we cannot speculate or advise students who are not in our current applicant pool about their scores, as we are unable to predict what MDE policies will be in effect if/when they apply for admission in the future.

-Deadline for Taking the ACT or PRE in the Current Admission Cycle
+Deadline for Taking the ACT, PRE or SAT in the Current Admission Cycle

 There can be no exceptions to these deadlines, so students should plan carefully.